Year-End Wrap Up

 "bring the yarn forward; then slip the stitch"

-which means just put the yarn in the front, leave it hang, and slip the stitch without anything between the previous K1 and the slipped stitch, instead of what I should have been doing, which is:
+which means just put the yarn in the front, leave it hang, and slip the stitch without anything between the previous K1 and the slipped stitch, instead of what I

 "do a yarn over and wrap that sucker around the needle, THEN bring the yarn forward, slip the stitch, and carry on"